melke/netgear-router-web-scripts/README.md

 These scripts are obviously very specific for Netgear Nighthawk, because the scripts will presume a very specific DOM structure in the web pages.
 Feel free to fork and support other router models.

 The scripts only turn access control on and off on a global level.
-Make sure that you already have blocked individual mac-addresses using a web browser.
+Make sure that you have already set up blocking for individual mac-addresses using a web browser.

 The scripts can be run by themselves or through the simple enclosed nodejs webapp that calls the casperjs scripts.